 As a general rule, the Clinic requires a two-semester commitment.
 The following one-semester clinics are, however, available:

-- Criminal Defense (Fall Semester, Prof. Mitchell)
+- Criminal Misdemeanor (Fall or Spring, Prof. Mitchell)